PVanHuy/base_bloc/README.md

 # Somics OS

-Welcome to the Somics OS project.
+Welcome to the Somics OS project!
 This project is built with Flutter and provides a mobile application for the Somics OS ecosystem.

 ## Table of Contents